-We have just arrived back from our first ever holiday abroad (well anywhere) with our two kids in tow, and we have given the Zeta Citi Twin Buggy a right run around so I thought I’d share my thoughts on it with you.
+We have just arrived back from our first ever family holiday abroad (well anywhere) with our two kids in tow, and we have given the Zeta Citi Twin Buggy a right run around so I thought I’d share my thoughts on it with you.

 We were looking for a double buggy that would accommodate a baby and a toddler, that would be easy to fold up and down, would fold in to one piece (as opposed to two separate pieces like the Phil and Ted’s double buggy we had been using day to day at home) and most importantly…would recline.
-Trust me, if you want even a small chance of having one drink or meal in peace on your holidays your only hope is that the baby will fall asleep in the heat at the opportune moment – and a recline on your buggy significantly increases your odds.
+Trust me, if you want even a small chance of having one drink or meal in peace on your family holiday your only hope is that the baby will fall asleep in the heat at the opportune moment – and a recline on your buggy significantly increases your odds.